Han shot first: Scene

-The smuggler Han Solo (Harrison Ford) is cornered by the bounty hunter Greedo (Paul Blake/Maria De Aragon) in a cantina and forced at gunpoint to sit.
+The smuggler Han Solo (Harrison Ford) is cornered by the bounty hunter Greedo (Paul Blake/Maria De Aragon) in a cantina and moves to sit down while at gunpoint.
 While they talk about money Solo owes, Solo readies his gun under the table.
 Greedo tells him he has been "looking forward" to killing Solo for a long time.
 Solo replies, "Yes, I'll bet you have."

 The conclusion varies depending on the version of the film being watched.
 In the original version, the film cuts to a shot of Greedo, followed quickly by flashes of sparks, a cloud of smoke, and the sound of a blaster firing.
 This is followed by a shot of Greedo from behind, slumping over the table.
-In the 1997 Special Edition, Greedo shoots first at Solo and misses due to Solo moving his head, and Solo then returns fire, killing Greedo.
+Greedo never shoots at Solo.
+However, in the 1997 Special Edition, Greedo shoots first at Solo and misses due to Solo moving his head, and Solo then returns fire, killing Greedo.

 For the 2004 DVD release, the shots are fired at nearly the same time and Solo dodges Greedo's shot.
 For the 2011 Blu-ray release, the scene of Solo and Greedo firing at each other was shortened by several frames.
 The scene was changed again for the version of the film released on Disney+ on November 12, 2019.
-In this version, using a close-up shot already used a few seconds before, Greedo says a line transcribed by fans as "maclunkey" or "ma klounkee" ("This'll be the end of you") before shooting at Han.
+In this version, using a close-up shot already used a few seconds before, Greedo says a line transcribed by fans as "maclunkey!” ("This'll be the end of you") before shooting at Han.
 The line may be a threat spoken in Huttese, as it is used that way by Sebulba in The Phantom Menace.
 Additionally, the reverse shot of Greedo being shot was removed, and new effects were used.
 The changes were made by Lucas before Disney acquired the franchise in 2012.

 According to Paul Blake, the scene was created as a result of Lucas having to cut a special effects-heavy scene introducing Jabba the Hutt due to budget and schedule concerns.
 The original version of the Greedo scene has grown to be considered iconic, while the Jabba scene, which was restored for the Special Edition and later releases, is generally regarded as superfluous.

 The original special effect was designed and carried out by British two-time Academy Award winning 'Dean of Special Effects' John Stears, who mounted the pyrotechnics to the Greedo character.